Balanced ETF portfolios Q2 2019 commentary

 |Returns net of fees||Defensive||Moderate||Aggressive|

-Performance was predominantly driven by allocations to equities, led by the US and closely followed by EU and emerging market.
-On the fixed income side, US treasuries and mortgage-backed securities also contributed considerably to this overall positive result.
+Performance was predominantly driven by our allocations to US and European stock markets.
+On the fixed income side, exposure to corporate bonds also contributed to this overall positive result.